mip3x/cnetworktools/sniffer/README.md

 This is packet sniffer

 ## Features
-- Sniff packets (only ETH&IP&TCP/UDP for now)
+- Sniff packets (only ETH & IP & ICMP & TCP/UDP for now)

 ## Installation
 ### Prerequisites